 H2Go is a domestic hydrogen (H2) sensor designed and developed by DefProc Engineering for the EIC, Northern Gas Networks and Wales & West Utilities.
 We have taken the device from a proof of concept to a fully functional prototype.
-As energy companies look for more sustainable energy sources, hydrogen is a potential contender to heat and fuel homes across the UK.
+As energy companies look for greener, sustainable energy sources, hydrogen is a contender to heat and fuel homes across the UK.
+Almost 85% of homes in the UK use natural gas for heating and cooking, accounting for 18% of all carbon emissions.
 Last year, the UK’s first showcase of hydrogen homes opened at the Northern Gas Networks’ innovation site in Gateshead, allowing the public to see how hydrogen can power a zero-emission gas-fuelled home.

 To increase confidence in hydrogen in domestic properties, the EIC, Northern Gas Networks and Wales and West Utilities wanted a device that looks and works similar to a smoke alarm.
 Using pure hydrogen as fuel means that there is no carbon present.
 As a result, the domestic hydrogen sensor can replace existing carbon monoxide detectors already in homes.

 Currently, there is nothing on the market for domestic hydrogen sensors.
 Industrial hydrogen detectors are unsuitable because they’re too expensive for a home environment.
 We needed to use our experience to create a device that met all the safety requirements while understanding that affordability and reliability would be essential to our clients and the end consumer.

 - 3D printing